zohar/chrome-time-tracker/README.md

 ## Installation

+### For Development & Testing
 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked" and select the extension directory
 4. The Open Time Tracker icon will appear in your extension toolbar

+### For Distribution (Chrome Web Store Ready)
+1. Run `npm run build:extension` to create a clean package
+2. The `extension-build/` folder contains only the necessary files (322KB)
+3. Zip the `extension-build/` folder for Chrome Web Store submission

+**Note**: The development directory is ~139MB due to `node_modules`, but the packaged extension is only 322KB when built properly.

 ## Usage